|

 The Android Resolver copies specified dependencies from local or remote Maven repositories into the Unity project when a user selects Android as the build target in the Unity editor.

-Add the external-dependency-manager-*.unitypackage
+Add the external-dependency-manager-*.unitypackage to your plugin

 project (assuming you are developing a plugin).
 If you are redistributing